dd32/td-gh-ex/README.txt

 aVogue's Customizer Settings:
 ---------------
-The theme settings for aVogue uses the same open source project built into the WordPress Customizer, using "Customizer Library" by Devin Price, situated in /customizer/.
+The theme settings for aVogue comes from parent theme, Vogue, which uses the same open source project built into the WordPress Customizer, using "Customizer Library" by Devin Price, situated in /customizer/.

 All setting are self explanatory or have notes explaining what they do or how to use the theme settings.
 View the theme settings under "Appearance" -> Customize.